GAIR-NLP/MathPile/README.md

 ## 🔥News

+- [2024/06/23] We released the data processing scripts, available at the `src` dir.
 - [2024/01/06] We released the commercial-use version of MathPile, namely [MathPile_Commercial](https://huggingface.co/datasets/GAIR/MathPile_Commercial).
 - [2024/01/06] We released a new version (`v0.2`, a cleaner version) of MathPile.
 See our [HF dataset homepage](https://huggingface.co/datasets/GAIR/MathPile) for more details.
 - [2023/12/30] MathPile was featured on the Hugging Face Datasets trending list. [[snapshot]](./static/images/hf-dataset-trending.png)